-At the inception of the agreement, Regeneron selected the first of its 10 targets, which will be subject to a co-development and co-commercialization arrangement between us and Regeneron.
+At the inception of the agreement, Regeneron selected the first of its 10 targets, which will be subject to a co-development and cocommercialization arrangement between us and Regeneron.
 We retain the exclusive right to solely develop products for certain indications.
-During the target selection process, we have the right to choose additional liver targets for our own development using commercially reasonable efforts.
-Certain targets that either we or Regeneron select may be subject to further co-development and co-commercialization arrangements at our or Regeneron's option, as applicable, which either can exercise pursuant to defined conditions.
+During the target selection process, we have the right to choose additional liver targets for our own development using commercialization arrangements at our or Regeneron's option, as applicable, which either can exercise pursuant to defined conditions.
 In addition, subject to certain restrictions, Regeneron will be able to replace a limited number of targets with substitute targets upon the payment of a specified replacement fee, in which case exclusive rights to the replaced target revert to us.
 Regeneron's target selections are subject to certain additional restrictions, including that non-liver targets are not the subject of ongoing or planned research and development by us or are not the subject of a collaboration or pending collaboration with a third party.